This post may contain affiliate links. Please read my disclosure policy.

 The perfect soup for your cheeseburger lover!

 You probably know at least one person in your life who loves a juicy cheeseburger.
-Personally, I know several, myself included!
+Personally I know several, myself included!
 This is the best recipe to make for your cheeseburger loving folks.
-We start with previously grilled, leftover hamburgers then crumble them up to add to the soup.
+We start with previously grilled, leftover hamburgers crumbled and added to the base soup.

 The base is made with chicken broth, potatoes, onions, celery and carrots.
-These are the classic flavor makers when it comes to delicious soups.
-Once the vegetables are tender, the crumbled burgers, milk and cheese are added and warmed until thick and creamy.
+These are the classic flavor makers when it comes to developing delicious soup recipes.
+Once the vegetables are tender the crumbled burgers, milk and cheese are added and warmed until thick and creamy.
 It’s really that easy to make with the unforgettable taste of home!